ziyux/AFE/README.md

 MAX_ITER = 10  # Maximum number of iterations for exploration

 EPISODE = 5  # Maximum nu mber of episodes in each iteration, printing results frequency

+# Licence

+AFE is released under the MIT Licence

 GROUP_SIZE = 40  # The size of each group for group features.
 Use 1 if not a group feature